laurenharveyy/Kindergarten-Immunization-Records/README.md

 7. Sort the percentages from largest to smallest (Z --> A) to get the counties with the highest vaccination rates.
 Your answer should be Colusa County (97.95%), Glenn County (97.76%), and Kings County (97.53%).
 8. Sort the percentages from smallest to largest (A --> Z) to get the counties with the lowest vaccination rates.
 Your answer should be Nevada County (79.26%), Tuolumne County (83.56%), and Humboldt County (84.68%).

-### Question 2: Which counties had the highest percentage of incoming kindergarten students with exemptions, including both Personal Belief Exemptions (PBE) and Permanent Medical Exemptions (PME)?
+### Question 2: Which counties had the highest percentage of incoming kindergarten students with vaccine exemptions, including both Personal Belief Exemptions (PBE) and Permanent Medical Exemptions (PME)?
 Calculate for the span between the 2000-2001 and 2015-2016 school years.
 1. Create a pivot table in the Student Data File.
 Make the row "County" and the value a SUM of "nPBE" for the total number of students reporting PBE in each county. <br> !['PBE Pivot Table','Pivot table of students reporting PBE in each county'](/PivotPersonalBelief.png)
 2. Copy and paste your results into a new sheet called "Exemptions."
 3. Create a new pivot table.
 Make the row "County" and the value a SUM of "nPME" for the total number of students reporting PME in each county. <br> 1['PME Pivot Table','Pivot table of students reporting PME in each county'](/PivotPermanentMedical.png)